 Quick Start

-Get up and running with DeepReview in under 5 minutes.
-This guide will walk you through the essential steps to integrate AI-powered code reviews into your GitHub workflow.
+Get your team up and running with DeepReview in under 10 minutes.
+This guide walks you through integrating AI-powered code reviews into your Git workflow.

 Prerequisites